japila-books/kafka-internals/docs/kraft/index.md

 Kafka supports running a controller in the same JVM as a broker, in order to save memory and enable single-process test deployments.

-The addresses and ports of the controller nodes must be configured on each broker, so that the broker can contact the controller quorum when starting up. as long as at least one of the provided controller addresses is valid, the broker will be able to learn about the current metadata quorum and start up.
+The addresses and ports of the controller nodes must be configured on each broker, so that the broker can contact the controller quorum when starting up.
+As long as at least one of the provided controller addresses is valid, the broker will be able to learn about the current metadata quorum and start up.

 Controllers listen on a separate endpoint from brokers.
 The endpoints should be firewalled off from clients to prevent clients from disrupting the cluster by flooding the controller ports with requests.

 Controllers do not appear in the MetadataResponses given to clients.

+Controllers do not host topics.

 ## Brokers